leFool/Fallout-primitives/README.md

 # Fallout-primitives

-An implementation of the 3 Fallout attack primitives based on the article https://mdsattacks.com/files/fallout.pdf
+An implementation of the 3 Fallout attack primitives based on the article: https://mdsattacks.com/files/fallout.pdf

 Fallout attack is used on Meltdown-resistant Intel CPUs to break the kernel page protection.
 This done a certain shortcut in Intel’s Store Buffer logic in-order to load protected kernel pages